SoFi is a popular financial service provider that recently obtained bank status, launching with the SoFi Checking and Savings Account.

 Pros & Cons

-While SoFi Money is an excellent financial product, it is not going to be great for everyone.
+While SoFi is an excellent financial product, isn’t the best pick for everyone.
 We all have different requirements and needs, and no account can cater to everyone’s needs.

-Because of this, it’s essential to understand what SoFi Money’s pros and cons are so that you can be in a better position to make the right choice for you.
+Because of this, it’s essential to understand what the pros and cons are so that you can be in a better position to make the right choice for you.

-- Interest-Bearing Account: The account offers a relatively high interest rate that clocks in at 0.25%.
+- Interest-Bearing Account: The account offers a relatively high interest rate that clocks in at up to 2.00% APY.
 While this might not match what a high-yield savings account offers, the account has virtually no withdrawal restrictions, making it a more versatile option.
-There is no minimum balance requirement to earn interest, but there is a deposit requirement that you need to meet.
+There is no minimum balance requirement to earn interest.

-- No Fees: This account is relatively cheap to own, with no maintenance fees, fee-free withdrawals, no overdraft fees, or foreign transaction fees.
+- No Fees: This account is relatively cheap, with no maintenance fees, fee-free withdrawals, overdraft fees, or foreign transaction fees.
 SoFi reminds us that this may change through a disclaimer.
 However, in reality, that’s always the case.
 Unfortunately, there is no ATM fee reimbursement option.
 Still, with access to Allpoint Network’s ATM network, avoiding fees should be easy enough.

-- Cashback Rewards: Paying with SoFi Money can also earn you cashback rewards, up to 15%.
+- Cashback Rewards: Paying with SoFi Checking and Savings can also earn you cashback rewards, up to 15%.
 We often don’t see this with accounts that work like a checking account, so it’s always great to have.

 - Deposit Requirements: To earn interest, you need to receive direct deposits every month.
 As such, if you would like to get the APY on offer, you cannot simply leave this account on the side for your emergency fund cash.